 along the rest.

-And speaking of rest, it's time for one of Seaweed's
+And speaking of rest, it is time for one of Seaweed's

 favorite fast foods.
-It's easy and all components are aboard so here's
+This is easy and all components are aboard so here is

 my ingredient list:

 Fast Tuna ingredients

 foil package of tuna fish

 lentil sprouts (quantity varies - I use what I have on